 There are 15 ‘core’ teams who participate at each round of the series.
 The 16th team is an invitational team.

-Since the 2012-13 season promotion and relegation from this ever-present status came into effect, and last season Japan were promoted and Portugal relegated.
+Since the 2012-13 season a promotion and relegation system from the series came into effect, and last season Japan were promoted and Portugal relegated.